open-iscsi/rtslib-fb/README.md

 ## Documentation

-The RTSLib packages do ship with a full API documentation in both HTML and PDF formats, typically in /usr/share/doc/python-rtslib/doc/.
+The RTSLib packages do ship with a full API documentation in both HTML and PDF formats, typically in `/usr/share/doc/python-rtslib/doc/`.

 Depending on your Linux distribution, the documentation might be shipped in a separate package.

-An other good source of information is the http://linux-iscsi.org wiki, offering many resources such as (not necessarily up-to-date) copies of the RTSlib API Reference Guide (HTML at http://linux-iscsi.org/Doc/rtslib/html or PDF at http://linux-iscsi.org/Doc/rtslib/rtslib-API-reference.pdf), and the Targetcli User's Guide at http://linux-iscsi.org/wiki/targetcli.
+An other good source of information is the http://linux-iscsi.org wiki, offering many resources such as (not necessarily up-to-date) copies of the RTSLib API Reference Guide (HTML at http://linux-iscsi.org/Doc/rtslib/html or PDF at http://linux-iscsi.org/Doc/rtslib/rtslib-API-reference.pdf), and the Targetcli User's Guide at http://linux-iscsi.org/wiki/targetcli.